Blackfury7/Hospital-Management-System/README.md

 **Hospital Management System**

-* It has 3 portal for doctor, patient and a Receptionist/Manager (admin) portal.
+* It has Three Dashboards for the doctor, patient and  Manager (admin) portal.

+* Authentication and authorization have been implemented, and different access roles have been assigned to doctors, patients, and managers.

-* Doctor and patients can sign-up and sign in.
+* Both doctors and patients can sign up and sign in to the platform.

-* Doctor signup process is first verified by the receptionist and then afterwards doctor can login.
+* The doctor's sign-up process is verified by the manager before the doctor can log in.

-* Patient can book an appointment which goes to manager for appointing doctor or modifying the schedule of the appointment ,and the notification of same is sent to patient.
+* Patients can book appointments, which are then reviewed by the manager to schedule an appropriate doctor or adjust the appointment time.

+* The patient is notified of any changes made to their appointment.

-* Doctors can also create patients report who has visited him and list of all the patients that has visited him.
+* Doctors have the ability to create reports for patients who have visited them and to view a list of all patients they have treated.

-* All the data within the Hospital can be seen by the receptionist.
+*The receptionist can access and view all data within the hospital's platform.